High Volume Call Centre Phone Systems

 Inbound Call management is the process of designing and implementing inbound telephone call rules, based on volumes or time of day or agent skill sets, which govern the routing of the calls.
 Calls are routed according to the set up of the features in the phone system such as Call queues, IVR or Auto Attendant menus, Hunt groups and Recorded announcements.

 IVR or Interactive Voice Response is phone system technology which allows incoming callers to navigate through an office or call centre phone system.
 They are sometimes called Auto Attendants.
 The caller listens to the IVR menu, and interacts with it by pressing different keys.
-The system then touted the call to the correct person or hunt groups depending upon the input.
+The system then routes the call to the correct person or hunt groups depending upon the input.
 IVR’s typically work with DTMF tones or touch tones from a telephone.
 Many now have voice recognition or even artificial intelligence to respond to and route callers.

 IVRs can be used for varied applications as well as simple call-routing.
 Data capture as well as payment collections and conducting surveys are possible.